-After you’ve selected your ID documents you will need to complete the rest of your online application, which includes updating your name and address history.
-Once you have done this the application will generate an automated letter, which you need to take to the Post Office along with your selected ID within 28 days.
+After you’ve selected your ID documents, the online system will generate a barcode, which you need to take to the Post Office along with your selected ID within 28 days.
 Please make sure you take these to a Post Office that offers a DBS ID Verification Service.
 More information about the Post Office Services can be found here.
-The Post Office will charge a fee of £11.00 for this process, which you will need to pay for.
+The Post Office will charge a fee for this process, which you will need to pay for.

 You are encouraged to complete the DBS process as soon as possible to ensure that your result comes back before you are due to go out on placement.
 If your DBS result is delayed this may have implications for your placement start date and your ability to continue on the course, as you may not be able to meet the required learning outcomes.
 If you placement is postponed for any reason please continue with your DBS application.